aai-institute/nnbench/docs/guides/runners.md

 To remove the collected benchmarks again, use the `BenchmarkRunner.clear()` method.
 You can also supply tags to the runner to selectively collect only benchmarks with the appropriate tag.
-For example, after clearing the runner again, you can collect all benchmarks with the "tag" tag as such:
+For example, after clearing the runner again, you can collect all benchmarks with the `"tag"` tag as such:

 ```python
 runner.collect('dir_b', tags=("tag",))
 ```
-Note the trailing comma which is necessary for single entires in parenthesis to be interpreted as a tuple, the proper datatypes for tags.

 To run the benchmarks, call the `BenchmarkRunner.run()` method and supply the necessary parameters required by the collected benchmarks.